Fricciolosa-Red-Team/GoogleMapsApiScanner/README.md

 # GoogleMapsApiScanner
 **Original codebase from** [github.com/ozguralp/gmapsapiscanner](https://github.com/ozguralp/gmapsapiscanner)

 This program is intended to take as input a Google Maps Api Key and scan which services you can use.
-Moreover, it produces a markdown useful for Bug Bounty report.
-Keep in mind that this type of Information exposed has a really low impact.

 ## Installation & Usage 🚀